cabloy/zova/zova-docs/guide/techniques/css-in-js/class.md

 ## $class

-Since the default global style bean will be used extensively across different bean instances.
+Since the default global style bean can be used extensively across different bean instances.
 To simplify the code, Zova injects a `$class` object into the `BeanBase` base class, so that global styles can be directly accessed through `this.$class` in any bean instance

 ```typescript
 export class RenderTest extends BeanRenderBase {